sindresorhus/sindresorhus.github.com/source/content/apps/velja.md

 #### Can you support Firefox profiles? {#firefox-profiles}

-I don't have any immediate plans to support this.
+I don't plan to support this.
 There is currently very little demand for it and it's complicated to implement.
 I will consider it if there is more demand for it.

 I would recommend trying out containers instead (see above). *(Containers are not currently supported, but will be)*